 Yes.
 Each unit will be required to bring a large container of hand sanitizer to keep in their campsite at all times.
 Additionally, each participant (youth & adult) should bring their own container of hand sanitizer that can be kept on their person at all times.

-Masks are not currently going to be required for camp.
-However we recommend have each person traveling to camp has a mask for bathroom breaks and other stops along your route to camp.
+Masks are required as deemed necessary.
+We also recommend have each person traveling to camp has a mask for bathroom breaks and other stops along your route to camp.

 Should we screen those travelling with us to camp?

 Yes.
 Each unit must do a Pre-Travel Event Medical Screening.
 This screening will be done prior to travelling as a unit.

 If any one in your group is disqualified because of symptoms, they must remain home.

 Should we self-quarantine prior to coming to camp?